$J$-states and quantum channels between indefinite metric spaces: Overview on -indefinite linear algebra. The notion of -state

 \subsection{The notion of $J$-state in $M_{n}(\mathbb{C})$ provided with an indefinite metric}

-Now, we propose a notion of quantum state in spaces with an indefinite metric and study some of its properties.
+Now, we present a notion of quantum state in spaces with an indefinite metric and immediately after, we study some of its properties.
 In this point, we recall that a usual quantum state of $\mathbb{C}^{n}$ is a matrix $S$ which is positive and moreover it satisfies that $Tr\,S=1$.
-The geometry the space of the quantum state can be found in \cite{beng}.
+The geometry of the space of all quantum states can be found in \cite{beng}.

 We directly propose